• Skip to primary navigation

 peeling mango with a spoon

-An alternative method is to use a spoon to scoop the flesh.
-This is ideal if you don’t feel comfortable using a knife or want to get a little more mango out of the skin.
+Scoop the flesh with a spoon.
+This is a great alternative if you don't feel comfortable using a knife or want to get a little more mango out of the skin.

 Glass method